Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 ![25](assets/sf-25-marketplace7.png)

-We have succesfully created the view.
+We have successfully created the view.

 **Step 8** : Now in this step we will ```Create``` a new table  called ```UNEMPLOYMENT DATA``` using the geography and time periods by joining ```LOAN_DATA``` table created from ```S3``` and ```KNOEMA_EMPLOYMENT_DATA VIEW``` created in last step.